Stratton Compacts: Why Are Many Of The 1930s, 1940s And 1950s Models So Rare?

 Examples of them are shown below.

-RARE STRATTON COMPACT
+VIEW THIS RARE VINTAGE STRATTON COMPACT

 The exquisitely beautiful lid is hand painted silk, rendered to look like a still life oil painting.
 This remarkable compact mirror is all the more appealing as it has never been used and it comes with the original accessories, all of which are pristine.
 The edge of the lid is lacquered brass with an engine turned design.
 The whole item was protected with a layer of lacquer at the point of manufacture which means it will never tarnish or need to be cleaned.
 Fuchsias, pink roses, ox-eye daisies and deep green foliage contrast against the black background.
 The pale yellow vase is just as accurately portrayed as the floral display - the right hand side of it is darker to show the shadow cast by the over hanging fuchsias and foliage.
 The mirror bezel is signed "STRATTON MADE IN ENGLAND".
 The original box, felt pouch & pink velour edged sifter are in place.
 So too is the original signed puff.
 The underside of the puff is lined with a layer of soft fleece.
 The base is decorated with a fine spiral.
 Measures 3 inches diameter and weighs 65.9 grams.

-STRATTON SCONE WITHOUT INNER LID
+VIEW THIS RATE STRATTON SCONE WITHOUT INNER LID

 The rare vintage Stratton compact shown above is adorned with an enchanting still life composition.
 Gorgeous English wild flowers have been placed in a Wedgwood vase.
 Centaurea, ox-eye daises, buttercups, cornflowers and convolvulus form such an appealing display.
 This special vanity has been a cherished collector's piece since its creation.
 It has not been used.
 Our preference is for vintage accessories which have not been used and where ever possible we try to source unused items.